Singapore Passport Photo Requirements 2026: ICA Size, Upload Rules & Rejection Fixes

 Why the Exact Numbers Matter

-- Off-white backgrounds (#F8F8F8, cream, light grey) often fail even if they look white on your phone.
+- Off-white backgrounds, cream walls and grey shadows often fail even if they look white on your phone.

 - Face too small or too large triggers re-submit requests.